 When The Full-Time Commute is Over—Now What?
 An Open Conversation with Myself—Part 2 — The Balance of Time — by Steve Harding

 The Balance of Time It was a balancing act.
 A tug of war if you will.
 It was the continuum of competing interests for the most valuable commodity of all; time.
 In reality, it’s always been that way.
-The demands we put on ourselves.
-The expectations from others.
-Organizational skillsYou know, the one with...
+The demands we put on ourselves, the expectations from others.
+It was a search to find...
 Continue Reading →

 When The Full-Time Commute is Over—Now What?
 An Open Conversation with Myself Part I— by Steve Harding